SENIOR GENTS COMPETITION RULES 2018

 4 Draw: All competitions will be drawn after the closing date and the Match Secretary will enter the completion dates and times for each round into the diary and on the Competition Chart.

 5 Rinks will be drawn by the Office Staff prior to the time of the tie.
 Where there are 6 or less ties rinks will be drawn from rinks 2 to 7.

-6 Burned Ends will be played in accordance with the latest SIBA Rules Year Book 2017-2018 section 3 – see section 6.1 – 6.8 of this document on RESPOTTED JACKS These rules will now apply to all SIBA league, cup and team games and all FIBC league and knock out games including inter club friendly matches as follows.
+6 RESPOTTED JACKS - Burned Ends will be played in accordance with the latest SIBA Rules Year Book under SIBA Rules and Regulations 2018-2019 p77 – section 3 - see section 6.1 – 6.6 – of this document on RESPOTTED JACKS These rules will now apply to all SIBA league, cup and team games and all FIBC league and knock out games including inter club friendly matches as follows.